gitter-lab/pria-ams-enamine/README.md

 Contains source code and scripts for preprocessing the AMS library in a similar fashion to the training dataset.
 This is to ensure that the features are generated in the same manner.

+### src

+Contains source code for the virtual screening models and for scoring compounds in the AMS library.

 ## Additional information